oheger/stream-sync/README.md

 the file names would remain in plain text.
 The size of the cache for encrypted names is increased to avoid unnecessary crypt operations.
 In the example the number of sync operations per second is limited to 2 to avoid that the server rejects requests because its load is too high.
+Also, a larger timeout has been set (600 seconds = 10 minutes), so that uploads of larger files will not cause operations to fail.

 ## Architecture
 The Stream Sync tool makes use of [Reactive streams](http://www.reactive-streams.org/)